MSc Sustainable Development in Practice

-Part-time students start the project dissertation during the second year, and complete it in the third year if necessary, with the taught part of the course covering two or three years.
+Part-time students start the project dissertation during Year two, and complete it in Year three if necessary, with the taught part of the course covering two or three years.

 Each course has a dedicated course leader.
-He or she will support you with any academic issues, and be your contact on any other University matters.
+They will support you with any academic issues, and be your contact on any other University matters.

 The social side of things